jenkins-x-plugins/jx-gitops/README.md

 jx-gitops is a small command line tool working with Kubernetes resources and CRD files in a GitOps repository.

-## Getting Started

-Download the [jx-gitops binary](https://github.com/jenkins-x/jx-gitops/releases) for your operating system and add it to your `$PATH`.

-There will be an `app` you can install soon too...

 ## Commands

 See the [jx-gitops command reference](docs/cmd/jx-gitops.md#see-also)

 ## Documentation